 The overall aim of the Board is to ensure the corporate responsibility of the whole council and partner agencies to children looked after, through the corporate parenting arrangements and governance.

-The agenda and report can be found in the download section to the right.
+The agenda and report can be found in the download section.

 Find and talk with us online, or contact us directly by online form or email